Tutorials

 Info

-The color of the axes used comes from the one defined in DICOM Patient Orientation.
+The color of the axes used comes from the one defined in DICOM Patient Orientation based on the anatomical direction.
 Blue corresponds to the left-right axis, the red axis to anterior-posterior, and the green axis to foot-head.

 The colored square in the MPR view above corresponds to the plane that is perpendicular to one of the axes.